Ali-dev37/MiniChat/README.md

 # MiniChat

-MiniCha is a mini project developed with fastapi and react js
+MiniChat is a mini project developed with fastapi and react js

 ## Installation